zzjrabbit/marlin/docs/verilog_dynamic_models.md

 > [!NOTE]
 > This tutorial is aimed at Unix-like systems like macOS, Linux, and WSL.

-In this tutorial, we'll explore how to use dumbname to dynamically create bindings to Verilog modules.
+In this tutorial, we'll explore how to use Marlin to dynamically create bindings to Verilog modules.
 You can find the full source code for this tutorial [here](../examples/verilog-project/) (in the `dyamic_model_tutorial.rs` file).